-32 In the case of a child who normally lives during the school week with more than one parent at different addresses, or if the family has more than one home, we will take as the home address the address where your child normally lives for the majority of the school term time.
+33 In the case of a child who normally lives during the school week with more than one parent at different addresses, or if the family has more than one home, we will take as the home address the address where your child normally lives for the majority of the school term time.
 In either scenario if you can show that your child spends an equal amount of time at both addresses during school term time, you can choose which address to use on the application.

-33 Staff means an employee of the Priory Federation of Academies Trust who is deployed for the majority of their working time at Waddington Redwood Primary Academy.
+34 Staff means an employee of the Priory Federation of Academies Trust who is deployed for the largest proportion of their working time at Waddington Redwood Primary Academy.
+If the staff member is deployed for equal amounts of time at more than one of the Trust's academies, then the staff member can select one, and only one, of these academies as the academy at which they work.

-THE PRIORY WITHAM ACADEMY
+PRIORY WITHAM ACADEMY